 - 1. In Develop mode, select the Detail tab. - 2.
-In the Chromatic Aberration group, adjust the sliders as described below.
+In the Chromatic Aberration group, adjust the sliders as described below. - You can right-click a slider to reset to the default value.

-Chromatic Aberration options
+Chromatic Aberration Options

 Fix Red/Cyan Adjust the red and cyan channels to reduce red/cyan fringing.
 Fix Blue/Yellow Adjust the blue and yellow channels to reduce blue/yellow fringing.